SYED-RAFI-NAQVI/os-on-screen-time/README.md

 # os-on-screen-time
-Helps to show the uptime of pc
+Helps to show the uptime of pc in sec, hours, days.

+You might also be interested in Node.js’s native os.uptime() method.
+See #1 for reasons to use this package instead.

-# install
+# Install

      > npm i os-on-screen-time

-# run
+# Usage

+     > const uptime = require('os-on-screen-time')
+     > const uptime = new Uptime()

-     > node index.js
+     > uptime.time()